Profitero-Data-Alchemists/katas-2023/adrs/adr-14-no-sql-database.md

 Proposed

 ## Context
 Every application should have a database to persist data.
-Given the availability, performance, and scalability requirenments, we should consider our choice very carefully.
+Given the availability, performance, and scalability requirements, we should consider our choice very carefully.

 ## Decision
 To achieve a highly scalable and available system while keeping performance at exceptional level, opting for a NoSQL clustered database is essential.
 We recommend using self-managed MongoDB for reasons similar to the Message Broker's.
 Self-management within Kubernetes enables us to control costs while ensuring robust database performance and availability.